port-labs/port-docs/docs/platform-overview/self-service-actions/__execution-service-pipeline-example.md

 ![Upscale confirmation](../../../static/img/platform-overview/self-service-actions/service-pipeline-example/upscaleServiceForm.png)

 Port also exposes a **change log** Kafka Topic, by listening to that topic, you can subscribe to changes performed on every entity.
 So for example if the status of a service changes from `Healthy` to `Degraded` a message will be sent to the **change log** Kafka Topic.
 An automatic process can listen to messages in the topic, perform automatic fixing/healthcheck validation of the service, and then update the status in Port again when the issue is resolved, that way you can always use Port as a source of truth for the status of the environment, and also use it to trigger checks and maintenance.

-**Note:** This demo example showed actions being performed using Port’s web UI, but every action and interaction we have shown here can be invoked with a REST API request
+**Note:** This demo example showed actions being performed using Port’s web UI, but every action and interaction we have shown here can be invoked with an API request

 Now you have a list of all the provisioned Services: